CIS565-Fall-2016/Project0-CUDA-Getting-Started/INSTRUCTION.md

 * You will not presently be able to do GPU performance profiling.
 This will be very important for debugging performance bottlenecks in your program.
-If you do not have administrative access to any CUDA-capable machine, please email a TA.
+If you do not have administrative access to any CUDA-capable machine, please ~~email a TA~~ post in [CIS 565 Fall 2016 Group](https://groups.google.com/forum/#!forum/cis-565-fall-2016).

 ## Part 1: Setting up your development environment